 Drop your shoulders and hands.

-Relax your neck, and your traps; feel yourself sinking into the chair or bed.
+Relax your neck and traps; feel yourself sinking into the chair or bed.
 Then start at the top of your right arm, and slowly relax your biceps, forearms, and hands.
 Repeat on the other side.
 And don’t forget to keep breathing slowly and deeply.

 Sounds easy, right?
-I find it the most difficult task to do the daily diabetes routine.
-However, practicing every day makes you get a daily habit.
+I find it the most challenging task to do the daily diabetes routine.
+However, practicing every day makes you a daily habit.
 It is like everything else in life.
-Posting your routine in a few different places inside your home area that you use the most helps in a big way.
+Posting your routine in a few places inside your home area that you use the most helps significantly.

 The positive impact of lifestyle on the management of type 2 diabetes can help other diabetics to adapt to helpful routines.
 While it may not be easy to be strictly disciplined every single day, it will keep you motivated.

-If you want to know why one gets high blood sugar here is your reason as science says.
-The presence of higher blood sugar in your blood on a long-term basis leads to type 2 diabetes.
+If you want to know why one gets high blood sugar, here is your reason, as science says.
+Higher blood sugar in your blood on a long-term basis leads to type 2 diabetes.

 In diabetes patients, there is less or no availability of insulin than sugar needs use.
 One may be insulin resistant.

-Let us know how your practices and what helped and not helped you.
+Let us know how your practices and what helped and did not help you.

-Disclaimer: Take the advice of your personal physician and diabetes team, or dietician before your change any of your routines.
+Disclaimer: Take the advice of your physician, diabetes team, or dietician before changing your routines.
 This article is based on scientific research and personal experience.